 The Swing Agency

-The Swing Agency is a student-led integrated communication agency that has partnered with Hofstra’s Center for Entrepreneurship serving clients in the NY metro area that either address issues affecting disadvantaged communities or serve diverse communities.
+The Swing Agency is a student-led integrated communication agency that has partnered with Hofstra’s Institute of Innovation and Entrepreneurship, serving clients in the NY metro area that either address issues affecting disadvantaged communities or serve diverse communities.

 (Radio Hofstra University)